Do Go On - 337 - The History of April Fools Day

 promising admittance to the non-existent annual lion washing ceremony.

-So when did they wash the lions?
+So when did they wash the lines?

-Imagine they do it on April 2nd every year.
+Oh, imagine they do it on April 2nd every year.

 Oh, my God, I miss it.